rolandoquiroz/rolandoquiroz/README.md

 ### Industrial Automation Engineer and Software Developer
 ### Passionate about Data Science and Machine Learning

+I am a developer who is passionate about stuff like machine learning and data science.
+Few tech that I enjoy working in are C, Python.
+Numpy, Pandas, Tensorflow/Keras, Pytorch, Scikit-learn, Django and Flask.
+I am actively looking for opportunities in Machine Learning.
+From time to time I do tech-blogging in Medium at rolandoquiroz!

+- 📚 Currently learning and growing my skillset in machine learning, competitive coding, data structures and algorithms.
-- 💻 I’m focused on Backend Development.
+- 💻 I’m focused on Python Backend Development.
-- 🤖 I’m currently a Machine Learning Engineering student.
+- 🤖 I’m into DevOps for Machine Learning Engineering.
-- 🐍 Pythonic way: Numpy, Pandas, Tensorflow/Keras, Pytorch, Scikit-learn, Django, Flask
-- 📈 I’m looking to collaborate on Data Science Projects.
+- 📈 Open for collaborations in machine learning, analytics and data science projects.
 - 💬 Ask me anything, I love learning new things, let me know if I can help you!
 - 📫 How to reach me: rolandoquiroz@gmail.co